Black Water: The Anthology of Fantastic Literature

 Black Water: The Anthology of Fantastic Literature is an anthology of short stories edited by Alberto Manguel published in 1983.

 Plot summary

-Black Water is a collection of 72 pieces from various writers.
+Black Water is a collection of 72 short stories from various writers.
 A second volume Black Water 2 : More Tales of the Fantastic was published by C. Potter in 1990.

 Reception

 Dave Langford reviewed Black Water for White Dwarf #50, and stated that "Refreshingly different: despite a few duds you can't complain at [this price]."